santisq/PSCompression/README.md

 [`Get-ZipEntry`](docs/en-US/Get-ZipEntry.md)

 </td>
-<td>Lists entries from specified Zip paths.
-It has built-in
-functionalities to filter entries and is the main entry point for the ZipEntry cmdlets in this module.</td>
+<td>Lists entries from specified Zip archives.
+This cmdlet is the main entry point for the ZipEntry cmdlets in this module.</td>
 </tr>
 <tr>
 <td>